Volta (album): Tour

 Björk went on an 18-month tour in support of the album, which was her first tour in four years.
 On the tour, which was conducted on a month-on/month-off basis, Björk performed with fourteen musicians on stage.
 Björk's touring band for this tour consisted of drummer Chris Corsano, musician Mark Bell (who also accompanied Björk on the Homogenic tour), pianist Jónas Sen (who played celeste on the tracks Gratitude and Cetacea on the Drawing Restraint 9 soundtrack), musician Damian Taylor and a 10-piece female Icelandic brass section.
 Björk had described the tour as "kind of primitive, raw, almost butch", in marked contrast to her 2001 tour for Vespertine.
 At several of the concerts Björk had been joined on stage by some of the musicians who collaborated on the album (but who are not part of the touring band), including ANOHNI, Min Xiao-Fen and Toumani Diabaté.
 Björk has voiced her dislike of fans recording video or taking pictures with flash at her concerts using their mobile phones, stating that it affects her ability to perform.
-The tour is taking Björk to countries that she has not played in for over a decade, including Mexico, Brazil, Israel, Australia and New Zealand.
+The tour took Björk to countries that she has not played in for over a decade, including Mexico, Brazil, Israel, Australia and New Zealand.
 Live footage of two concerts in Paris and Reykjavík, as well as a session with the tour band at Olympic Studios, were released as part of the Voltaïc box set on 23 June 2009.